USRSE/usrse.github.io/_posts/newsletters/2019-10-24-newsletter.md

 [Gateways 2019](https://sciencegateways.org/web/gateways2019) took
-place in September in San Diego and the conference offered Learning Labs - conceptual a mixture of BoFs and break-out sessions - to spawn discussions about topics suggested by participants.
+place in September in San Diego and the conference offered Learning Labs - conceptually a mixture of BoFs and break-out sessions - to spawn discussions about topics suggested by participants.
 Sandra Gesing suggested a learning lab about US-RSE and the lively discussion was mainly around how US-RSE can support career paths in the US and help